De coherence for a heavy particle interacting with a light one: new analysis and numerics: Preliminaries

 \n \textbullet\, For $p \in [1, \infty]$, the norm in $L^p (\RR^d)$ or in $L^p (\RR^{2d})$ is denoted by $\| \cdot \|_p$: the context will always clarify the domain we refer to.
 For the norm in $H^s (\RR^d)$ for $s \in \RR$, we use the symbol $ \| \cdot \|_{H^s}$.

 \n \textbullet\, We denote the free Hamiltonian operator in $L^2 (\RR^d)$ by

 which is self-adjoint in $L^2 (\RR^d)$ and generates the free Schr\"odinger propagator, denoted in the following by $U_0 (t)$.
-The family of such operators is a strongly continuous unitary group (for more details, see e.g. \cite{rs1}, Ch.
+The family of such operators is a strongly continuous unitary group (for more details, see e.g.\ \cite{rs1}, Ch.
 8).
 At fixed $t$, $U_0 (t)$ acts as the convolution with the integral kernel

-\n \textbullet\, Whenever a tensor product appears, we always mean that the first factor refers to the heavy particle or to its state, while the second refers to the light particle or to its state.
+\n \textbullet\, Whenever a tensor product appears, the first factor refers to the heavy particle or to its state, while the second refers to the light particle or to its state.
 The convention applies to operators and wave functions.
-Given a wave function $\chi_X$ for the light particle, where the coordinate $X$ of the heavy particle enters as a parameter, we shall denote by $\varphi \otimes \chi_X$ the wave function defined by
+Given a wave function $\chi_X$ for the light particle, where the coordinate $X$ of the heavy particle enters as a parameter, $\varphi \otimes \chi_X$ will denote the wave function defined by

-Of course, this is is an abuse of notation, since $\chi_{_X}$ depends on $X$, but it will be useful and unambiguous in the sequel.
+Of course, this is an abuse of notation since $\chi_{_X}$ depends on $X$, but it will be useful and unambiguous in the sequel.

 \n \textbullet\,The interaction between the light and the heavy particle is described by the potential $V : \RR^d \longrightarrow \RR$.
-In Theorems \ref{thm:geneS} and \ref{thm:geneRho} the potential $V$ is required to fulfil some general hypotheses (see assumptions (H1)-(H3) and related comments).
-For the numerical analysis (See Section \ref{sec:diffpot}) three different kinds of $V$ are considered, that share the features of being non negative and rapidly decreasing, but are different in terms of local regularity.
+In Theorems \ref{thm:geneS} and \ref{thm:geneRho} the potential $V$ is required to fulfill some general hypotheses (see assumptions (H1)-(H3) and related comments).
+For the numerical analysis (See Section \ref{sec:diffpot}) three different kinds of $V$ are considered, which share the features of being non negative and rapidly decreasing, but are different in terms of local regularity.

 \n \textbullet\, We denote by $H_V$ the Hamiltonian